AliAlperenCivil/crop-weed-classif/README.md

-# Crop–Weed Classification using Image Processing and Machine Learning
+# Crop–Weed Classification using Classical Image Processing and Machine Learning

 This project focuses on classifying crop and weed images using classical image processing and machine learning techniques.